Unidentified-Coder/Software-Architecture-and-Design/README.md

 Adherence to Policies:
 Participants must comply with all relevant policies and regulation Failure to do so will result in a 3 strike system which will bw as followed:

+Communication
+This will play a big factor on how we develop as a team and how going forward

+To the names above this concerns these rules are in place to be abided by and understood failure to do so will result in a strike system with each strike being progressively harsher
 1st £20 fine
 2nd £50 fine
 3rd Resignation of the team

-Communication
-This will play a big factor on how we develop as a team and how going forward

-To the names above this concerns these rules are in place to be abided by and understood failure to do so will result in a strike system with each strike being progressively harsher#